- February 14, 2012

 About

-Dear Esther is a single player simulation game with fantasy and drama themes.
+Dear Esther is a single player simulation game with a fantasy theme.
 It was developed by The Chinese Room and was released on February 14, 2012.
 It received mostly positive reviews from both critics and players.

 - Stunning visuals and sound design create an immersive atmosphere.